robweber/vsmp-plus/README.md

 [![PEP8](https://img.shields.io/badge/code%20style-pep8-orange.svg)](https://www.python.org/dev/peps/pep-0008/)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

+This project is one of many Very Slow Media Player projects floating around the internet.
+VSMP+ will display both image files and video frames on an e-ink display utilizing a web interface for playback control.

+## Background

 I read an [article by Tom Whitwell](https://debugger.medium.com/how-to-build-a-very-slow-movie-player-in-2020-c5745052e4e4), detailing his process for creating a slow media player using e-paper and a Raspberry Pi 4.
 His project was in turn inspired by a [2018 article by Bryan Boyer](https://medium.com/s/story/very-slow-movie-player-499f76c48b62) about the same thing.
-Both of these were very simple, yet visually stunning and led me to create my own version of this project.
+Both of these were very simple, yet visually stunning and led me to create my own version of an e-ink media player.

 Both of the reference articles had pieces I liked and pieces I wanted to enhance about them.
 This particular project takes the strengths of their ideas and adds a few "ease of use" elements.
-The biggest of these are the ability to specify different displays and a built in web service to control file selection and playback.
+The biggest of these is the ability to specify different displays and a built in web service to control file selection and playback.
 Once setup you shouldn't need CLI access to modify any parameters or change running files.

 ![](https://github.com/robweber/vsmp-plus/blob/master/pics/front_with_timecode.jpg)